Santhosh-Kumar-2004/Quantum-Drift-Protocol/README.md

 ## 🌌 Game Summary

 > Quantum Drift Protocol is a turn-based web game where users interact with alien worlds, solve challenges, and progress through five sci-fi themed planets.
-Each level is powered by an LLM (Groq Llama-3b Model), providing dynamic enemy behavior, logic puzzles, and narrative mysteries.
+Each level is powered by an LLM (Command R+ via OpenRouter), providing dynamic enemy behavior, logic puzzles, and narrative mysteries.

 ---